skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

         return new EasyScriptTruffleParser().parseStmtsList(parser.start().stmt());
     }

+    private static abstract class FrameMember {}
+    private static final class FunctionArgument extends FrameMember {
+        public final int argumentIndex;
+        FunctionArgument(int argumentIndex) {
+            this.argumentIndex = argumentIndex;
+        }
+    }
+    private static final class LocalVariable extends FrameMember {
+        public final int variableIndex;
+        public final DeclarationKind declarationKind;
+        LocalVariable(int variableIndex, DeclarationKind declarationKind) {
+            this.variableIndex = variableIndex;
+            this.declarationKind = declarationKind;
+        }
+    }
-    private final Map<String, Object> functionLocals;
+    private final Map<String, FrameMember> functionLocals;

-    private FrameDescriptor frameDescriptor;
+    private FrameDescriptor.Builder frameDescriptor;

     private EasyScriptTruffleParser() {
         this.functionLocals = new HashMap<>();
     }
 ```

-We store the local variables in the `functionLocals` field.
+We store the variables local to a function in the `functionLocals` field.
-The keys are the variable names;
-the values, for function arguments, are the integer index of the argument
-(the first one gets `0`, the second one `1`, etc.),
+Since both function arguments and local variables are indexed with integer numbers,
+we introduce a private class, `FrameMember`,
+with two subclasses, `FunctionArgument` and `LocalVariable`,
+that allow us to distinguish between the two
-and for local variables, the `FrameSlot`
+(for local variables, we also save the type of the declaration,
-created using the frame descriptor stored in the `frameDescriptor` field.
+to detect assignments to `const` variables).
+We also save `FrameDescriptor.Builder` in a field,
+which will be used to create slots in the function's frame for storing the local variables.

 ### Hoisting edge cases